jkc-sw/toclip/README.md

 # Toclip

-This repo holds 2 executables `toclip` and `toclip2`.
+This repo holds 2 executables `toclip` and `toclipt`.
 They take input from the stdin, or the arguments.
 And they will send the content to the clipboard.

 When `SSH_TTY` is found, `toclip` will send the content to the `SSH_TTY` with